menquist/Michael_Enquist/Python/README.md

 ## About

-In folder contains materials that I've learned from Applied Quantitative Methods (AQM), online learning algorithms from Leetcode and Hackerrank.
-This repository aims to cover everything from linear regression to deep learning and between projects and workshops.
+This folder contains materials that I've learned from Applied Quantitative Methods (AQM), online learning algorithms from Leetcode and Hackerrank.
+This folder aims to cover everything from linear regression to deep learning and between projects and workshops.

 ## Table of Contents
 - [Python implementations of machine learning models and algorithms](#python-implementations-of-machine-learning-models-and-algorithms)